Virginia Tech Shootings Fast Facts

-(CNN)Here is some background information about the shootings at Virginia Tech in April 2007, the second deadliest shooting rampage in US history.
+(CNN)Here is some background information about the shootings at Virginia Tech in April 2007, the third deadliest shooting rampage in US history.

-Twenty-three year old Seung-Hui Cho killed 32 people on the Virginia Polytechnic Institute and State University campus in Blacksburg, Virginia, before taking his own life.
+Twenty-three-year-old Seung-Hui Cho killed 32 people on the Virginia Polytechnic Institute and State University campus in Blacksburg, Virginia, before taking his own life.

 Facts: